I Think My Gums Are Receding Santa Cruz, CA

 Why are my gums receding on one tooth only?

 While this could be related to the other causes listed above, it is most likely to do some type of dental trauma.
 Perhaps this particular area of the mouth was cut or suffered a severe abrasion.
 Whether the injury was caused by eating something sharp, your nail scratched it, or an outside force cut you, gums can sometimes have difficultly healing and may recede as a result of that injury.

 Should I worry about receding gums?
 Are they really a sign of trouble?

 Yes, you should.
-At Kevin J Daily DDS, we encourage all our Santa Cruz, CA patients to pay attention to their gum health and call us right away if they see their gums bleeding, swelling, or receding.
-We want to examine you immediately in order to determine if you have gum disease and then to treat it.
-You are best served by receiving immediate care because this gives us the opportunity to treat the problem using less invasive methods.
+At Kevin J Daily DDS, we encourage all our patients to pay attention to their gum health.
+We encourage them to call us right away if they see their gums bleeding, swelling or receding.
+We want to examine the patient as soon as possible in order to determine if gum disease is present and treat it.
+You are best served by receiving immediate care since we can treat the problem using less invasive methods.
 For example, you may only need a deep cleaning if you come in right away or perhaps you will need an antibiotic treatment as well, but by coming in early, you give your gums the best chance for restoration without the need for a gum graft.
 Otherwise, if you delay, they could recede to the point that the health of your teeth, your jawbone, and your entire smile are at risk.
 After all, the majority of people who lose an adult tooth also had gum disease at the time.
 Preventing and treating it is truly one of the best things you can do for your oral health.

 How do you prevent gum recession?